dkrgn/hotel/README.md

 7. Navigate to `/src/index.js` file.
 8. Change port in line `axios.defaults.baseURL = "http://localhost:<host>"` instead of `<host>`.
 9. Run `npm start`.
+> Note: to execute this command, `node.js` should be installed to your system.
+More information can be found [here](https://nodejs.org/en/download).
 10. Naviagate to `localhost:3000`.
 11. If everything was correct, the page should load the home page with 6 rooms.

+## General Information

+This app is built with support of Spring Boot frameworks, main dependencies are SpringJpa, SpringCloud, SpringWebFlux, Resilience4J, SpringEureka (not used in k8s deployment), PostgreSQL.